vobyjs/voby/readme.md

 - **No key prop**: you can just map over arrays, or use the `For` component with an array of unique values, no need to specify keys explicitly.
 - **No Babel**: there's no need to use Babel with this framework, it works with plain old JS (plus JSX if you are into that).
 As a consequence we have 0 transform function bugs, because we don't have a transform function.
 - **No magic**: what you see is what you get, your code is not transformed to actually do something different than what you write, there are no surprises.
-- **No server support**: for the time being this framework is focused on local-first rich applications, most server-related features are not implemented: no hydration, no server components, no streaming etc.
+- **No good server support**: for the time being this framework is focused on local-first rich applications, some server-related features are not implemented: no server components, no streaming etc., or not fully featured yet.
 - **Observable-based**: observables, also known as "signals", are at the core of our reactivity system.
 The way it works is very different from a React-like system, it may be more challenging to learn, but it's well worth the effort.
 - **Work in progress**: this is probably beta software, I'm working on it because I need something with great performance for [Notable](https://github.com/notable/notable), I'm allergic to third-party dependencies, I'd like something with an API that resonates with me, and I wanted to deeply understand how the more solid [Solid](https://www.solidjs.com), which you should also check out, works.